Get

 Conclusion

-Female cats can spray for a variety of reasons, from medical issues to environmental stress.
+Female cats can spray for various reasons, from medical issues to environmental stress.
 They are not doing it to be spiteful or mischievous, so it’s important to approach the problem with understanding and patience.

 Work closely with your vet, be more observant and proactive in your cat’s care, and use the tips and tricks above to make your cat feel calmer, happier, and ultimately, less likely to spray.
 All the best!